 It is important to point out that not everyone grows at the same rate, so some children may begin showing these skills earlier or later than others.
 But if you are concerned about their development, be sure to discuss your child’s progress with a doctor.

 Some milestones you may notice around the 12-month mark are:

 - Them sitting up, being able to stand or even walk a few steps without support.

 - They’ll start using a pincer style grasp, banging their toys together or maybe they have a talent for scribbling (hopefully on paper!).

 - They might start being a little cheeky and enjoy copying the words you say more often.

-- You can find a more detailed list of milestones to look out for here.
+- Check out this more detailed list of milestones to look out for.

 Whatever they’re up to, you’ll want to recognize that this is them starting to develop a bunch of new skills.
 Children develop these skills best while they are having fun and the best way to do that is through various forms of play.
 This is because young children can develop language, physical, social, emotional, and cognitive skills all while playing!
 So, it’s important to find activities that’ll encourage their growth in these skills.